ristolina/budget-webapp/Report.md

 All three services are very loosely couple and will run independently.

-THe services are containerized using Docker and Docker Compose
+The services are containerized using Docker and Docker Compose